“We need a tool!”

 - Pull together the current processes, understanding who is using them as well as the inputs and outputs of each of them.

 - Are they being followed today?
 Understanding existing processes or establishing new ones will help guide the implementation.
-Current, lean processes are an important input of a successful workflow within the PPM.
-It’s a good use of time to see if they are as efficient as they can be.
+Current lean processes are an important input of a successful workflow within the PPM.
+It’s a good use of time to see if they are as efficient as possible.

 Gather User Input and Feedback

-- Involvement of user champions should be leveraged to represent their voice when implementing a PPM.
-Simple, straightforward steps, views and even labels make a big difference to the end user and adoption of a new system
+- The involvement of user champions should be leveraged to represent their voice when implementing a PPM.
+Simple, straightforward steps, views, and even labels make a big difference to the end user and the adoption of a new system.

 Create A List Of Your Integration Needs

 - Is there information in other systems that you’d like to include?
 Is the new platform replacing legacy tools?
-If so, review and decide on what data, if any, will be migrated to over.
+If so, review and decide on what data, if any, will be migrated over.
 It’s important to ensure that any data that will be migrated is accurate and robust – you’ve heard the term garbage in, garbage out – either take the time to cleanse the old data or leave it out altogether.
-Integration of data will also help to minimize the need for users to consult multiple systems to complete steps in a process.
+Data integration will also help minimize the need for users to consult multiple systems to complete steps in a process.

 - Single source of truth.
-Many organizations have different versions of the same information in multiple places which can lead to duplicative efforts and confusion.
-Integration of this data will help to leverage the required information while maintaining a single source of truth.
+Many organizations have different versions of the same information in multiple places, leading to duplicative efforts and confusion.
+Integration of this data will help leverage the required information while maintaining a single source of truth.

 Create Your Change Management Plan

 - Pull together a team of user champions to provide input and feedback.
-The champions will facilitate user views, needs and feedback throughout the implementation.
+Project champions will facilitate user views, needs, and feedback throughout the implementation.

-- These champions will be part of the communication plans, internal marketing campaign and even training of the new system.
-This will positive affect user adoption and support of the platform
+- These champions will be part of the communication plans, internal marketing campaign, and even new system training.
+This will positively affect user adoption and support of the platform

 - Learn more about Change Management from Prosci

-- Learn how Kolme Group can help support your business with change here
+- Learn how Kolme Group can help support your business with a change here

-At Kolme Group we care and want to help you get the best out of your PPM Tool.
-Join Kim Essendrup for a Free, 15-minute consultancy to discuss your PPM Tool implementation needs and best steps forward
+At Kolme Group, we care and want to help you get the best out of your PPM Tool.
+Contact Us for a Free, 30-minute consultancy to discuss your PPM Tool implementation needs and best steps forward.Contact Us